 My contact details appear below.

 I'm based in Castle Douglas, Dumfries and Galloway.
-I'm a qualified mountaineering instructor (MIC) and can guide and instruct rock climbing, winter mountaineering and ski-mountaineering at venues throughout Scotland and northern England.
+I'm a qualified mountaineering instructor (WMCI) and can guide and instruct rock climbing, winter mountaineering and ski-mountaineering in Galloway and at venues throughout Scotland and northern England.
 In the past I've run climbing sessions and mountaineering courses for individuals and groups, including couples, groups of friends, schools.
 I've also worked in the past with the UK military, TV crews, Mountain Rescue Teams and climbing clubs.
-Have a look at my Go Climbing page for more information and my Courses page for details of scheduled winter courses.
-My wife Linda is also qualified to instruct rock-climbing and summer and winter hill-walking.
-She works on some of the regular courses and if I'm not around she may well be able to help!

 Get out Climbing !